hmc-sysadmin/labs/mail.md

             message text
             .

+You may have to use sudo to run sendmail.
 The lines in parentheses (from, to, cc, and subject) are optional.
 Avoid blank lines because they confuse postfix.

 ### Change the settings for hostname and domain name
 Did you get your email?
 The sending address should have the form: